lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/07-Wireframe/README.md

 ## Wireframe (1h)

-It's time to take back your User Flow and to create your wireframe with the help of your UI Kit.
-The goal here is to create a lo fi mock-up for each screen of your product.
+It's time to take back your user flow and to create your wireframe with the help of your UI kit.
+The goal here is to create a lo-fi mock-up for each screen of your product.

 Start by creating a new page on Figma and add a new frame on it.
 You can draw a rectangle on your new frame and center it in order to put margins on both sides: